‘Teen Mom 2’ Kailyn Lowry Shares New Baby Bump Photo Amid Baby Daddy Speculation

-Kailyn Lowry recently traveled to Los Angeles to appear on the live Teen Mom 2 after show and after doing so, she took part in some sort of home renovation project.
+Kailyn Lowry recently traveled to Los Angeles to appear on the live Teen Mom 2 after show, and after doing so, she took part in some sort of home renovation project.

 On Instagram, Kailyn Lowry shared several photos of her new business venture and one of those photos gave fans a slight look at her growing baby bump, which she covered with a tight black top.

 “Filming something fun with [Salvaged Soul]!!!”
-Kailyn Lowry wrote in the caption of the photo, which featured the reality star and mother of three in an all black outfit and Timberland boots.
-Meanwhile, her apparent co-star, Christa Paarni, wore a pair of jeans, a “Mom Life” T-shirt and a beanie.
+Kailyn Lowry wrote in the caption of the photo, which featured the reality star and mother of three in an all-black outfit and Timberland boots.
+Meanwhile, her apparent co-star, Christa Paarni, wore a pair of jeans, a “Mom Life” T-shirt, and a beanie.

 Kailyn Lowry also shared another photo of the filming session, which included a message to fans about her excitement for the upcoming project.